 To be awarded this type of custody, you must file a request for a pendente lite hearing and request pendente lite custody in your complaint for custody or divorce.

 A child custody dispute occurs when parents cannot agree on the terms of their custody arrangement.
-If a dispute arises, you may want to consult with a Maryland child custody attorney.
+You may want to consult with our Colombia, Maryland child custody lawyers if a dispute arises.
 Examples of areas of disagreement include:

-Parents who face a custody dispute have two options for resolution: alternative dispute resolution (ADR) or litigation.
+Parents facing custody disputes have two options: alternative dispute resolution (ADR) or litigation.
 ADR involves mediation with a neutral third party or other forms of out-of-court negotiation to reach an agreement.
 If ADR is successful, the parents can submit a written agreement to the court for approval.
-When available, this is often the more favorable option as it allows for more flexible and creative solutions that meet everyone’s needs.
+When available, this is often the more favorable option, as it allows for more flexible and creative solutions that meet everyone’s needs.

-If the parents cannot reach an agreement through mediation, they can proceed with litigation, where each party presents evidence and arguments to a judge, who then decides the terms of the custody arrangement.
-This can be a lengthy, stressful, and expensive process, but it may be necessary if mediation is unsuccessful or if there are serious concerns about the child’s safety or well-being.
-A family law attorney in Columbia MD can help you determine which option is best for your family.
+Suppose the parents cannot reach an agreement through mediation.
+In that case, they can proceed with litigation, where each party presents evidence and arguments to a judge, who then decides the terms of the custody arrangement.
+This can be a lengthy, stressful, and expensive process, but it may be necessary if mediation is unsuccessful or if there are serious concerns about the child’s safety or wellbeing.
+Our Colombia, Maryland child custody lawyers can help you determine the best option for your family.

 The court’s involvement in a child custody matter does not always end with the initial order being issued.
 Either parent can request a modification of the order if there is a substantial change in circumstances.